Itinerary: Montepulciano, Pienza, San Quirico d'Orcia, Montalcino

 Tuscany: moving from Montepulciano to the Val d'Orcia Valley

-Montepulciano rises along a narrow limestone ridge 605 meters above sea level, offering visitors a scenic view of the surrounding area, including Chiusi and Trasimeno Lake, Valdichiana, and Val d'Orcia Valley scattered with many picturesque villages.
+Let's start in Montepulciano which is a beautiful Medieval Italian town encircled by fortified walls and located in one of the most evocative and historic areas of Tuscany, in the province of Siena.
+This art city rises along a narrow limestone ridge 605 meters above sea level, offering visitors a scenic view of the surrounding area, including Chiusi and Trasimeno Lake, Valdichiana, and Val d'Orcia Valley scattered with many picturesque villages.

-But, Montepulciano is not just a vantage point, above all, it is a splendid Medieval town, a real pearl of history, art, and architecture, and which has preserved its oldest traditions, buildings, and unique charm over the years.
+But, Montepulciano is not just a vantage point, above all, it is a real pearl of history, art, and architecture since it has preserved over the years its oldest traditions, buildings, and unique charm.
 It is mainly famous for its magnificent Renaissance-style palaces and many churches.
 The most outstanding ones are: